lfloegel/project-0/README.md

 Your static webpage must:

-be hosted on GitHub Pages
+be hosted on GitHub Pages <br />
-be served via HTTPS
+be served via HTTPS <br />
-be created by hand – go nuts, but don’t use a page generator, i.e., no more markup than necessary contain 100% valid HTML5 contain 100% valid CSS utilize an external style sheet to provide style changes (no inline styles, i.e., provided via style attributes) You webpage must include:
+be created by hand – go nuts, but don’t use a page generator, i.e., no more markup than necessary <br />
+contain 100% valid HTML5 <br />
+contain 100% valid CSS <br />
+utilize an external style sheet to provide style changes (no inline styles, i.e., provided via style attributes) <br />

+You webpage must include: <br />
-a page title
+a page title <br />
-a page heading
+a page heading <br />
-an image hosted on the same domain an external CSS file written by you and hosted on the same domain an unordered list with at least three items a table with at least 2 columns and at least 3 rows a hyperlink to the GitHub repository containing the source code
+an image hosted on the same domain <br />
+an external CSS file written by you and hosted on the same domain <br />
+an unordered list with at least three items <br />
+a table with at least 2 columns and at least 3 rows <br />
+a hyperlink to the GitHub repository containing the source code <br />